Barbarea vulgaris: Natural insect resistance

 Most B. vulgaris genotypes are naturally resistant to some insect species that are otherwise specialized on the crucifer family.
 In the case of diamondback moth (Plutella xylostella) and the flea beetle Phyllotreta nemorum, the resistance is caused by saponins.
 Glucosinolates such as glucobarbarin and glucobrassicin are used as a cue for egg-laying by female cabbage white butterflies such as Pieris rapae.
 Indeed, the larvae of this butterfly thrive well on this plant.
 Diamondback moth females are also stimulated by these chemicals, but the larvae die due to the content of saponins which are apparently not sensed by the moths.
 This phenomenon has been tested for biological insect control: B. vulgaris plants are placed in a field and attract much of the diamondback moth egg load.
 As the larvae die shortly after hatching, this kind of insect control has been named "dead-end trap cropping".

+Ecological impact

+B. vulgaris is listed as a Class 3: Secondary Noxious Weed by the Canadian Food Inspection Agency due to difficulties preventing its small seed, 1.2–1.5 mm long by 1.0–1.2 mm wide, from contaminating seed stocks of other small-seeded crops, e.g. grain, hay and vegetables.

 Uses

 The young leaves can be eaten raw or cooked.
 The buds and flowers are also edible, as are the flower shoots after cooking.
 It can also be used as a dead-end trap crop for diamondback moth, the caterpillar of which is a pest on cruciferous plants like cabbage.